-- 1 Recall the desired memory channel. - 2 Press [MNU] to enter Menu mode. - Press [↑]/ [↓] to select "RADIO (1-)", then press [OK]. - 4 Press [↑]/ [↓] to select "MEMORY (1-4-)", then press [OK]. - 5 Press [↑]/ [↓] to select "MEMORY NAME (1-4-4)", then press [OK]. - The display for entering a memory name appears; the first digit blinks.
+- 1 Recall your desired memory channel. - 2 Press [MNU] to enter Menu mode. - Press [↑]/ [↓] to select "MEMORY (1-4-)", then press [OK]. - 4 Press [↑]/ [↓] to select "MEMORY NAME (1-4-4)", then press [OK]. - The display for entering a memory name appears and the first digit blinks.

-- 6 Turn the Tuning control to select the first digit. - You can enter alphanumeric characters plus special ASCII characters. - 7 Press [+]. - The cursor moves to the next digit.
+- 5 Turn the Tuning control to select the first digit. - You can enter alphanumeric characters and special ASCII characters. - 6 Press [➡]. - The cursor moves to the next digit.

-8 Repeat steps 6 and 7 to enter up to 8 digits.
+7 Repeat steps 5 and 6 to enter up to 8 digits.

-CHAR Switches among the sets of alphanumeric characters, accented letters (TM-D700E only), and special ASCII characters. ₽⁄a Switches between small and capital letters.
-DEL Deletes the digit at which the cursor is blinking. ÷ Causes the cursor to move backward.
-INS Inserts the currently selected character. (left BAND SEL) Clears all digits and backs the cursor to SEL)
+CHAR Switches among the sets of alphanumeric characters and special ASCII characters.
+8⁄3 Switches between small and capital letters.
+DEL Deletes the digit at the cursor position.
+INS Inserts the currently selected character. (left BAND returns the cursor to SEL) the first digit.

-9 Press [OK] to complete the setting.

-10 Press [MNU] to exit Menu mode.
+- 8 Press [OK] to complete the setting. - 9 Press [MNU] to exit Menu mode.

-The keypad on the MC-53DM also is available to enter alphanumeric characters in step 6.
-See page 18.
+The keypad on the MC-58DM can also be used to enter alphanumeric characters in step 5.
+Refer to page 18.

-- You can also name the Program Scan {page 52} and DTMF {page 60} channels, but you cannot name the Call channel {page 39}. - You can assign names only to memory channels in which you have stored frequencies and related data. - The stored names can be overwritten by repeating steps 1 to 10. - The stored names also are erased by clearing memory channels.
+- You can also name the Program Scan {page 50} and DTMF {page 58} channels, but you cannot name the Call channel {page 37}. - You can assign names only to memory channels in which you have stored frequencies and related data. - The stored names can be overwritten by repeating steps 1 to 9. - The stored names also are erased by clearing memory channels.